SharonV33/progressive-web-apps-2021/README.md

 Each album has a name, a url to the related page on last.fm, a unique identifyer, information about the artist and 4 formats of album art.
 This structure is repeated for each album, making it easy to create a template which I can fill with data.

+## NPM packages
+* body-parser - for getting data from the webiste and making it available it in the server
+* compression - for general compression
+* request - for fetching data from last.fm
+* ejs - templating engine
+* express - routing engine
+* nodemon - tool for watching files and restarting the server

 MIT License